Atlas975/Notes/Languages&Compilation/Syntax_analyser.md

 ___
 # Syntax analyser
--
+- A crucial component in both a [[Compilers|compiler]] and [[Interpreter|interpreter]] tasked with created a nested set of controls that describe what a program does
  - Tasked with essentially building a parse tree structured as the following:
 	- The root as a distinguished symbol such as `<program>`
 	- The leaves being the sequence of tokens from the [[Lexical_analyser|lexical analysis]] phase
 	- The branch point in the tree being sanctioned by a rule from the grammar
 - Also may need to perform semantic checks.
-This may include generating intermediate code in a [[Compilers|compiler]] or provide the code for direct execution with a [[Interpreter|interpreter]]
+This may include generating intermediate code in a compiler or provide the code for direct execution with a interpreter
 - If syntax is invalid, error messages need to be provided